nrv-framework/NRV/docs/usersguide/optimization.rst

 Optimizer
 =========

 The second component of an optimization problem in NRV is the optimizer.
 Two optimizer classes, based on various algorithms, are implemented in NRV.
-These two classes both inherit from :class:`~nrv.optim.Optimizers.Optimizer` and can be used to minimize a function by calling the ``minimize`` or simply by calling the optimizer.
+These two classes both inherit from :class:`~nrv.optim._Optimizers.Optimizer` and can be used to minimize a function by calling the ``minimize`` or simply by calling the optimizer.

 .. note::
     As mentioned above: